aristocratos/btop/README.md

 ##### 6 October 2021

-OsX development have been started by @joske , big thanks :)
+OsX development have been started by @joske, big thanks :)
-See branch [OSX](https://github.com/aristocratos/btop/tree/OSX) for current progress.
+See [branch OSX](https://github.com/aristocratos/btop/tree/OSX) for current progress.

 ##### 18 September 2021